medavidallsop/pb4wp/README.md

 | `client/bundle`                  | Bundled assets.
 See the comments in `example-bundle.js` for import examples.  |
 | `client/static`                  | Static assets.
 Includes examples of CSS/SCSS/JS files.                        |

 Build them using `build:assets` to see the resulting files.
-The compiled and minified files will be added to `assets` to be enqueued.
+The files will be added to `assets` to be enqueued.

 You should replace these with your assets as per your requirements or remove them if no assets needed.
 (Ensure you amend the scripts in `package.json` accordingly).

-Note when enqueuing your assets, it is recommended to enqueue the compiled version in `/assets`, not `/client`, as the assets folder contains the compiled/minified assets, whereas client are the source files.
+Note when enqueuing your assets, enqueue from `/assets`, not `/client` as these are the source files.

 If your project relies on a JS library, rather than enqueueing the JS library, it is recommended to bundle this with the script files which rely on it.